One of the most common training questions I get is “How can I stop my dog from growling at other dogs on walks?”

 First, a few “easy” tips to try:

-Try a martingale collar first because it tightens slightly under pressure but not where it could choke the dog.
+You could try a martingale collar first because it tightens slightly under pressure but is limited in how far it tightens.
 For that reason it’s called a “limited slip” collar.
+Unfortunately a martingale collar usually does not give you enough control with a very strong puller, however.

-You could also try a Gentle Leader or prong collar.
-Lose the fear of being judged; no one really cares what collar you use.
+Try not to worry what others think.
+In reality, most people don’t really care what collar you use.
 You need to be able to control your dog so your walks are enjoyable and safe.

 What’s best for one dog will not be the best for all dogs.
 In my experience as a dog walker and rescue volunteer, the collar that helps me control the most dogs is the Gentle Leader, followed by a prong collar (pinch collar) and then a no-pull harness.